 The following chart shows levels and summarizes the flow of courses in the AlphaStar CS curriculum:

-AlphaStar CS Program has 5 levels some of which have basic and advanced courses as follows:
+AlphaStar CS Program has 5 levels some of which have basic and advanced courses as follows (click to the course codes for course details):

 NOTE: In USACO Bronze or above level courses, students can use any of Python, C++, or Java programming languages to solve the problems.